 If I had my choice, I'd like Allegri's Miserere, sung by the Choir ofWestminster Abbey.
 Well, a girl can dream, can't she?

 Can a compromise be found between honouring our dead and disrespecting the Catholic church?
-See the rest of the article here
+See article here

 Please let the neighbours love Love/Hate